alex-min/blog-template/_posts/2020-12-23-solving-cannot-redirect-phoenix-live-view.md

     (stdlib 3.13.2) proc_lib.erl:226: :proc_lib.init_p_do_apply/3
 ```

-This is actually easy to solve, your component just needs to have an id:
+This is actually easy to solve, your component just needs to have an **id**:

 ```elixir
 <%= live_component @socket, MyApp.MyComponent, id: "something" %>